Publicising CO2 Levels

-Since the global level of CO2 is one of the most important numbers in dictating the future viability of our civilisation, I figured that it might be handy to have a compact, free, colourful, easily embeddable, unbranded widget that news and weather publishers have literally no excuse not to give a high level of visibility to.
+Since the global level of CO2 is one of the most important numbers in dictating the future viability of our civilisation, I figured that it might be handy to have a compact, free, colourful, easily embeddable, understandable, unbranded widget, and to offer to give the code away for free, so that it can be rebranded.

 This was made with the support of and in partnership with the University of Cambridge / Cambridge Zero, NOAA, Scripps Institution of Oceanography, and is endorsed by the Grantham Institute and the 2 Degrees Institute.

-The brilliant developers who coped with all of my redesigns are Chris Butterworth, Erika Antiche Garzón, Rowland Williams, Richard Coates, Max Palmer and Keith Alexander.
+The brilliant developers who coped with all of my redesigns are Hugh Simpson, Chris Butterworth, Erika Antiche Garzón, Rowland Williams, Richard Coates, Max Palmer and Keith Alexander.

-Please spread the word to your local news / weather outlets.
+Please spread the word.
 There is no time to lose.

 If you'd like to read my original report, then the most up-to-date version (16th December 2020) is here...

 1. As a professional science communicator, I am aware that this kind of information does not necessarily motivate action and change by itself, and that it needs to be part of a larger strategy.
 However, I also believe that it is hard to create a cogent argument for why the information contained in the widget shouldn’t be household knowledge, considering the existential threat that the rate of increase of CO2 levels poses.